 Although Street Fighter has amassed global fame, it is still not the most popular fighting game franchise as Tekken has more sales than it.
 It is interesting that the series sold more than Street Fighter since the first Tekken game was released in 1994 while the first Street Fighter game was released in 1987.
 The two fighting game series have some similar characteristics, but what sets Tekken apart is the fact that its games are a bit harder to play and it features 2.5D arenas that allow you to rotate your characters, which is innovative and interesting.

-Street Fighter V has accumulated more sales than Street Fighter II.
+Street Fighter V sales surpassed Street Fighter II with 6.6 million units sold.

 (Source: WCCF Tech)